 [Section 39B inserted by No. 28 of 2006 s.
 50.]

 39C.
-Information officially obtained to be confidential
+Information officially obtained, misuse of

 (1) A person who misuses information obtained by reason of any function that person has, or at any time had, in the administration of this Act, or the repealed Act, commits an offence.